 - Eat fruit vegetable and occasionally bird eggs

-Found in Central and South America this species is known Geoffrey’s or Blacked Handed Spider Monkeys.
+Found in Central and South America, this species is known as Geoffrey’s or Blacked Handed Spider Monkeys.

-The name Spider Monkey comes from their resemblance to spider when they hand from their tail and dangle their arms and legs.
-Tails are so strong they can support their own weight while hanging upside down.
+The name Spider Monkey comes from their resemblance to a spider when they hang from their tail and dangle their arms and legs.
+Their tails are so strong they can support their own weight while hanging upside down.